How much does a budget Everest Base Camp trek cost? Real cost breakdown, money-saving tips, and what to expect from $1,133. By a local guide.

 Don't buy the cheapest gear

 You don't need $500 boots, but you do need boots that are waterproof, broken in, and ankle-supporting.
-Blisters at 4,000 metres are not a minor inconvenience -- they can end your trek.
-Invest in boots, a proper sleeping bag liner, and a good waterproof jacket.
-Everything else can be rented cheaply in Kathmandu's Thamel district.
+Blisters at 4,000 metres are not a minor inconvenience, they can end your trek.
+Invest in boots, a proper sleeping bag liner and a good waterproof jacket.
+Do not buy a sleeping bag or a down jacket for this trip.
+We give you both free on every tier including Budget, and ours are rated to minus fifteen.
+That is fifty to two hundred dollars you do not need to spend.

 -